What are Benzodiazepines?

 Painkillers called opioids also cause respiratory depression, for example:

-Sedatives (for example, insomnia medicine) and other medicine that cause sedation, for example:
+Sedatives (for example, insomnia medicine) and other medicines that cause sedation, for example:

 Get Help.
 Get Better.
 Get Your Life Back.